PPadgett/IaC-PowerShell-Pipeline/README.md

    - `IaC-Pester-AssertionAudit`
    - `IaC-PowerShell-PesterWrapper`
    - `IaC-PowerShell-ReadMeAnalyzer`
-4. **Service Connection**: A service connection in Azure DevOps named `PSAutomationHub` with access to the necessary repositories.
+4. **Service Connection**: A service connection in Azure DevOps named `NameGoesHere` with access to the necessary repositories.

 ### Step 1: Add the Pipeline to Your Repository